erfianugrah/forminator/docs/FRAUD-DETECTION.md

 ## Database Schema

 - Every hot-path table (`submissions`, `turnstile_validations`, `fraud_blacklist`, and `fraud_blocks`) includes an `erfid` column so any record can be correlated with the `X-Request-Id` header returned to clients.
 See [ERFID-TRACKING.md](./ERFID-TRACKING.md) for deep dive and analytics queries.
-- `risk_score_breakdown` JSON blobs are stored alongside submissions/validations, giving the analytics UI and API endpoints the exact component contribution (tokenReplay/emailFraud/etc.) without recomputing scores.
+- `risk_score_breakdown` JSON blobs are stored alongside submissions/validations/blacklist entries, giving the analytics UI and API endpoints the exact component contribution (tokenReplay/emailFraud/etc.) without recomputing scores.

 ### fraud_blacklist Table